Follow us on networks

 normal ruler color

-Menstrual flow colors: what is normal and when to consult a gynecologist.
+Colors of menstrual flow: what is normal and when to consult a gynecologist.

-In addition, the fact of not knowing all the possibilities and the functioning of female cyclicity generates doubts and concern.
+Furthermore, the fact of not knowing all the possibilities and the functioning of female cyclicity generates doubts and concern.

 This much-needed knowledge would also allow us to be alert to any changes that do not fall within what is considered normal.